The "Santa Claus" Memo

 clients to see the "infamous" www.
 Santa Claus .NP memo.

 It is now a permanent part of the VectorInter.Net newsletter archives .

 If you are seeing it for the first time, remember this was written for the Christmas of 1997.

 Santa Claus was talked into letting a group of "dot-com know-it-all's" help him streamline his business operation.
 It's a good thing we lost the contract before we made these improvement to Mr. Kringle's business enterprises.
-By the way, Bob Cratchett's e-mail address is real.
+By the way, Bob Cratchett's Linked-IN account and e-mail address is real.
 Send him a blank email to "volunteer" for a job and see which assignment you receive in the "punch-line" auto-respond message that comes back.
 It seems that there were some less attractive jobs that needed to be dealt with at the North Pole.

 All of us in the Vector Trust family of companies hope you all have a happy holidays and a safe, prosperous,and joyous New Year.